 This guide is for people who are new to the idea of building a web application.
-We’re going to help you get comfortably started using Bubble’s no-code web app builder.
-If you have programming or other no-code tool experience, you might find yourself building even faster than 10 days – and that’s great!
-So, if you have amazing ideas for tech products and want to learn how to build one yourself, we're here to help you start your journey on becoming your own CTO.
+We’re going to help get you started using Bubble’s no-code web app builder.
+If you have coding experience or you’ve worked with other no-code tools, you might find yourself ready to develop apps even faster than 10 days – and that’s great!
+Either way, if you have amazing ideas for tech products and want to learn how to develop an app yourself, we're here to help you start your journey.

 Day 0: Sign up for Bubble for free.